 The general method for producing a polynomial approximation of a function is as follows.
 First, choose the point that you want your approximation to be centered around.
 (When you’re solving a problem, you should expand your approximation around a point within the region that you’re most interested in, because Taylor Polynomial approximations are most accurate near their center, but for simplicity’s sake I’ll just pick x = 0 as the center for now, and give a more general formula later.)
 Once you've chosen the point that you want to expand about (in our case, x = 0), you can start writing down polynomial approximations.
 The simplest (and least accurate) polynomial we could use to approximate a function would just be a constant, equal to the value of the function at x = 0 (i.e. P0(x) = f(0), where "P" is a polynomial function and the subscript indicates the order of the polynomial).

-Zero-Order Taylor Polynomial (magenta) for f(x) (blue)
+Zero-Order Taylor Polynomial (magenta) for f(x) (blue) |

 As you can probably tell, a zero-order polynomial usually won't be sufficient to provide a useful approximation of a function.
 It is, of course, exactly equal to the function at x = 0, but it quickly diverges from the function as we move away from x = 0, since the function is changing its value while our approximation is not.
 We can do better by using a polynomial that not only has the same value as the function at x = 0, but also changes at the same rate (i.e. has the same value of its first derivative).
 We do this by setting P'(x) = f'(0) and then integrating:

-point (x = 0) is a constant, not a function of x.
+*Remember that the derivative of f evaluated at a single point (x = 0) is a constant, not a function of x. |

 And our approximation gets a whole lot better:

-First-Order Taylor Polynomial (magenta) for f(x) (blue)
+First-Order Taylor Polynomial (magenta) for f(x) (blue) |

 Of course, f(x) isn't linear, so our first-order approximation still diverges from the function eventually.
 If we only need to consider small values of x, this approximation may be sufficient, but if the situation calls for accuracy at larger values of x, we need to go deeper...

-To the second dream lev- ...err, derivative.
+To the second dream lev- ...err, derivative. |

-The linear approximation eventually diverges from f because, while Phas a constant slope, the slope of f is changing.
+The linear approximation eventually diverges from f because, while P1 has a constant slope, the slope of f is changing.
 To get a better approximation, we need a polynomial that not only has the same value and slope as f at x = 0, but also is changing its slope at the same rate as f(x) (i.e. P''(x) = f''(0)).

-the nth derivative of P equal to the nth derivative of f at x = 0.
+As before, we find the constants of integration by setting the nth derivative of P equal to the nth derivative of f at x = 0. |

-Second-Order Taylor Polynomial (magenta) for f(x) (blue)
+Second-Order Taylor Polynomial (magenta) for f(x) (blue) |

 For increasingly better approximations, we repeat this process of setting the nth derivative of P equal to the nth derivative of f at x = 0 and then integrating, for ever-increasing values of n, so that: